-The first vintage of this was in 1989 when lots of rain during harvest swelled up the fruit and they needed to find a use for the extra “juice”.
+The first vintage of this was in 1989 when an exceptional amount of rain during harvest swelled up the fruit; as a result they needed to find a use for the extra “juice”.
 All the juice for this wine is fermented in barrel.
 The 2007 is a light easy drinking summer type wine with a nice mouth feel and notes of raspberry and strawberry on the palate.

 We tried two of their Chardonnays, the 2006 Carneros and the 2006 Brown Ranch.
 The Carneros is unfiltered – during an experiment in the early 1990’s they made both a filtered and an unfiltered Chardonnay and decided they liked the flavor better of the unfiltered one.
 The rather subdued bouquet leads you to believe there may not be much fruit showing on the palate.
 Not true, there are nice fruit driven flavors including pear and citrus.
 The Brown Ranch is slightly more complex of a Chardonnay with a creamy textured mouth feel.
 Only the best lots of fruit are used for this wine.
 It shows very pleasant fruit flavors including ripe apple, pear and more subtle citrus notes.
 This is our favorite of the two wines.

-The 2006 Brown Ranch Pinot Noir is the darkest of the three wines we tried and is produced in fairly limited quantities compared to most of their other wines.
+The 2006 Saintsbury Brown Ranch Pinot Noir is the darkest of the three wines we tried and is produced in fairly limited quantities compared to most of their other wines.
 There is almost a herbal and tea like quality to the nose with dark fruit aromas that carry over to the palate.

-The 2015 Stanly Ranch (a historic nearby ranch originally planted to vines in 1870), Dijon 115 Pinot Noir is fruit forward with pretty aromatics including blackberry, raspberry, plum and subtleties of mocha in the background.
+The 2015 Saintsburgy Stanly Ranch (a historic nearby ranch originally planted to vines in 1870), Dijon 115 Pinot Noir is fruit forward with pretty aromatics including blackberry, raspberry, plum and subtleties of mocha in the background.
 Fairly soft on the entry but soon packs plenty of flavor.
 Layered with depth, shows both dark and red fruit including plum.
 Very clean finish.